 Although the GS Mini would be my absolute top-pick, it is a little bigger than the other guitars on this list at 7/8 size.
 If you’re buying for a very young child, or need something smaller to throw in the trunk, then you might like to consider the Taylor Baby (4,5 and 6 in the image above) instead.
 It lacks the fancy trimmings of the GS Mini – but it is almost half the price.

 It is a true 3/4 sized acoustic and still features that sought after solid wood top.
 Various models are available with either spruce, mahogany or exotic koa tops.
 There’s even a Taylor Swift signature model which fans of the artist might prefer.
 These are also available either with or without electronics.
 Check out the link above for a list of what is currently available.

-I’m pretty confident that you should have been able to find something suitable within this guide, but if you didn’t, feel free to leave a comment below or drop me an email.
+I’m pretty confident that you should have been able to find something suitable within this guide, but if you didn’t, feel free to drop me an email.

 If your guitar is on the way, why not browse my list of easy songs on guitar and pick out a few simple tunes to get started with?